benchopt/benchopt/doc/tutorials/add_solver.rst

 - **callback**

-This strategy can be used when the solver is not a black box, but instead exposes the intermediate values the iterates.

-Here is a as snippet that illustrate how it could be implemented.
+One may want to code the solver themselves rather than using a black-box.
+In that case, all intermediate iterates are available, and one should use the "callback" sampling strategy.

+The following snippet shows an implementation of Gradient Descent on the Ridge objective with a callback strategy.

 .. code-block:: python
     :caption: solvers/mysolver.py